raunnieo/Float-Fall-Bouncing/README.md

 * Control multiple balls using mouse inputs.
 * Balls bounce off the ground with realistic physics.
 * Option to switch between different environments, such as "ground" and "water".
-* Option to switch between different object, such as "football" and "basketball".
+* Option to switch between different objects, such as "football" and "basketball".
 * Display velocity vectors for each ball.
 * Control the density of "Water" using arrow keys.
 * Drag, drop, and add balls in interactive mode.